mehulagg/gitlab/doc/user/project/milestones/burndown_and_burnup_charts.md

 Without them, you would have to organize the data from the milestone and plot it yourself to have the same sense of progress.

-GitLab Starter plots it for you and presents it in a clear and beautiful chart.
+GitLab plots it for you and presents it in a clear and beautiful chart.

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
 For an overview, check the video demonstration on [Mapping work versus time with Burndown Charts](https://www.youtube.com/watch?v=zJU2MuRChzs).

-### Use cases
+### Use cases for burndown charts

 Burndown Charts are generally used for tracking and analyzing the completion of a milestone.
 Therefore, their use cases are tied to the